 - List of files in the Record Rooms with a brief description of their subject-matter should be made available at all levels within the organisation.
 Once the ‘intermediate archives’ come into being restricted circulation of ‘selections from records may also be introduced.

 - Ministries could initiate the practice of quarterly presentations of archival material pertaining to their sphere of work.
 Aside from inducing greater interest in preservation of records, this should also be professionally rewarding as past initiatives can have significant educational value.

-It is worth noting that the main source of the development of education in pre-independence colonial India, are “Selections from Educational Records” – selective reproduction of the records of NAI of different eras.
+**It is worth noting that the main source for the development of education in pre-independence colonial India, is “Selections from Educational Records”, selective reproduction of the records of NAI of different eras.